 During a Magic: The Gathering game, confusion can come about by accidentally overlooking the abilities printed on the cards themselves.
 If a card doesn’t make sense, taking the time to read its abilities is often the best and most efficient way to figure out how it works.

 Gatherer, the official Magic Card Database, is also an excellent resource to use when you want to figure out specific card rulings or browse through cards from the entire history of the game.

 During unofficial/non-sanctioned matches (such as games played at home with friends and family), we recommend coming to an agreement for specific situations as Wizards of the Coast does not pass rulings for these games.

 For official/sanctioned events, refer to the Tournament Organizer and/or Judge for rules questions.
 They are the authority in these situations, not Wizards of the Coast, and solely determine the outcome of specific card interactions during the events you’ve ventured to.
-If you want to learn more about Magic Judges or become one yourself, please click here.

 3. Online Resources

 There’s no need to be intimidated when starting out in Magic: The Gathering.
 In fact, with everything there is to discover, it’s one of the most exciting times to play!
 Watch tutorial videos, explore the lore, and find places to play Magic here.

 Want to learn what the text and symbols on a Magic card mean?
 Unsure about the difference between your main phases, or what it means to untap, upkeep, and draw?
 Here’s where we help you understand how to play your cards and break down the basic steps in a turn.